C0nc/Haruka/README.md

 **A Python package for identifying salient and background spatial domains in large-scale spatial omics analysis.**

-Haruka identifies salient and background spatial domains (DSEP) across multi-slice datasets and provides downstream analyses based on the discovered domains.
+Haruka identifies salient and background spatial domains across multi-slice datasets and provides downstream analyses based on the discovered domains.

 </p>
 <p align="center">